Free-Software-Melbourne/Commons-Clause/slides/commons1.md

 ===

-## better than AGPL and Creative Commons?
+## Is it better than AGPL and Creative Commons?
 <hr />

 ### AGPL

-- does not prevent cloud infrastructure providers from engaging in anticompetitive behavior
+AGPL does not prevent cloud infrastructure providers from engaging in anticompetitive behavior

-- software patents
-- ambiguity of the "network clause"
+Ambiguity of the "network clause" in AGPL

+Improvements often fall outside of the “Program”

+Software patents

+AGPL does not focus on the rights of developers

 ### Creative Commons

-- not software licenses
+Not software licenses

-- one narrow kind of commercial use
+One narrow kind of commercial use
-- rights of developers

 Note:
 - AGPL makes it inconvenient but does not prevent cloud infrastructure providers from engaging in the abusive behavior described above.
 It simply says that they must release any modifications they make while engaging in such behavior.
-- AGPL contains language about software patents that is unnecessary and disliked by a number of enterprises
 - may be preferable over the AGPL because the AGPL cannot prevent cloud service providers from selling functionality of the software
 - AGPL doesn't go far enough to preserve the rights of developers.
 If cloud-based software is licensed under AGPL, often, much of the value for improvements to the cloud-based software arguably falls outside of the “Program”
 - ambiguity of what is covered by AGPL’s network clause (“interacting ..remotely through a computer network”) means that many potential users are more confused and cautious about using AGPL
+- AGPL contains language about software patents that is unnecessary and disliked by a number of enterprises
 <hr />
 - CC-NC is a similar idea, but CC licenses are not software licenses. we only wanted to restrict one narrow kind of commercial use

 ===

-## Criticisms - FSF and OSI
+## Criticisms - From the FSF and OSI
 <hr />

 ### FSF

-- nonfree - forbids selling
+Nonfree - forbids selling - simple

 ### OSI

-- does not satisfy the OSI Open Source Definition
+Does not satisfy the OSI Open Source Definition

-- Applying the clause to an approved licence instantly renders it non-approved
+Applying the clause to an approved licence instantly renders it non-approved

-- Redis just went proprietary
+Redis just went proprietary

+Violates OSD Clauses
+  - 1
+  - 3
+  - 5
+  - 6

 Note:
 - FSF: “Commons Clause” is a nonfree license because it forbids selling copies of the program, and even running the program as part of implementing any commercial service
 <hr />
-- changes an OSI-approved license into a license that does not satisfy the OSI Open Source Definition: "Adding a significant clause to an existing license that has been approved by OSI instantly renders it non-approved, and the text of the so-called 'Commons Clause,' which actually fences off the commons
+- changes an OSI-approved license into a license that does not satisfy the OSI Open Source Definition: "Adding a significant clause to an existing license that has been approved by OSI instantly renders it non-approved
+- the text of the so-called 'Commons Clause,' which actually fences off the commons
 - is clearly intended to violate clause 1 of the Open Source Definition and probably also violates clauses 3, 5 and 6.
 As such adding this clause to a license would be a major abrogation of software freedom removing essential rights from any affected open-source community."
 - Simon Phipps, president of the Open Source Initiative (OSI): "Redis just went proprietary, which sucks.
 No, this is not just 'a limitation concerning fair use,' it is an abrogation of software freedom."